-- (d) Governance arrangements create a peer relationship between Participants with decisionmaking based on agreed 'Alliance Principles' and requiring unanimity among the Participants, consistent with commercial arrangements in which all Participants 'sink or swim together'. - (e) The project delivery team is fully integrated typically comprising members drawn from each Participant organisation - with each position filled on the basis of 'best candidate' (not on the basis of employer) since the goal is best collective performance rather than protection of individual Participant positions. - 3.3 In combination, the arrangements outlined above are designed to create a situation in which the alliance Participants "win together or lose together" there is no possibility of win/lose outcomes.
+- (d) Governance arrangements create a peer relationship between Participants with decision-making based on agreed 'Alliance Principles' and requiring unanimity among the Participants, consistent with commercial arrangements in which all Participants 'sink or swim together'. - (e) The project delivery team is fully integrated typically comprising members drawn from each Participant organisation - with each position filled on the basis of 'best candidate' (not on the basis of employer) since the goal is best collective performance rather than protection of individual Participant positions. - 3.4 In combination, the arrangements outlined above are designed to create a situation in which the alliance Participants "win together or lose together" there is no possibility of win/lose outcomes.

-- 3.4 Alliance Participants are typically obliged to act in Good Faith (as defined in their agreements).
+- 3.5 Alliance Participants are typically obliged to act in Good Faith (as defined in their agreements).
 In addition, they will normally develop and agree the principles to govern their dealings and behaviours, as the process of joint development is important in ensuring commitment and ownership.
-Typical 'Alliance Principles' are outlined below: - (a) All Participants win, or all Participants lose, depending on outcomes actually achieved. - (b) A peer relationship where all Participants have an equal say (recognising the Owner's unique role in certain decisions). - (c) Collective responsibility for performance, with an equitable sharing of risk and reward. - (d) Full access to 'best-in-class' resources from all Participants. - (e) A focus on innovative thinking and a commitment to achieve outstanding results. - (f) Clear responsibilities within a no-blame culture. - (g) Open, straight and honest communication between all Participants. - (h) All transactions are fully open-book. - 3.5 Alliance activities are governed in two stages under two agreements: - The Alliance Development Agreement (ADA) governs the proposal development phase during which the two provisional NOP teams will work (separately) with the Owner to develop detailed Project Proposals; - (b) The Project Alliance Agreement (PAA) governs the delivery phase, commencing once the Owner selects the preferred Project Proposal, and continuing through to the expiry of the Defects Correction Period (DCP). - 3.6 The diagram below outlines the alliance lifecycle, including tenure of these agreements and key activities in each phase.
+Typical 'Alliance Principles' are outlined below: - (a) All Participants win, or all Participants lose, depending on outcomes actually achieved. - (b) A peer relationship where all Participants have an equal say (recognising the Owner's unique role in certain decisions). - (c) Collective responsibility for performance, with an equitable sharing of risk and reward. - (d) Full access to 'best-in-class' resources from all Participants. - (e) A focus on innovative thinking and a commitment to achieve outstanding results. - (f) Clear responsibilities within a no-blame culture. - (g) Open and honest communication between all Participants. - (h) All transactions are fully open-book.

+- 3.6 Alliance activities are governed in two stages under two agreements: - (a) The Alliance Development Agreement (ADA) governs the ADP during which the NOP teams will work collaboratively with the Owner to develop a detailed Project Proposal and prepare for project delivery. - (b) The Project Alliance Agreement (PAA) governs the delivery phase, commencing once the Owner approves the Project Proposal, and continuing through to the expiry of the Defects Correction Period (DCP). - 3.7 The diagram below outlines the alliance lifecycle for a 'Single-TOC' process, including tenure of the agreements and key activities in each phase.
+A 'Competitive-TOC' process comprises essentially the same phases but with two proponents working in competition during the ADP, prior to selection of the preferred proponent.

-3.7 An overview of the scope, structure and terms of the ADA is shown in Appendix 2.
-A summary of distinctive legal features of the PAA is shown in Appendix 3.
+- 3.8 An overview of ADP scope and ADA terms is shown in Appendix 2. - 3.9 A summary of distinctive legal features of the PAA is provided in Appendix 3.

-4 Alliance organisation and governance
+4 Alliance organization and governance

-4.1 The following diagram outlines the typical alliance governance and organisational structures.
+4.1 The following diagram outlines the typical alliance governance and organizational structures.